znanja/jwysiwyg/README.rst

             // If false, this button will be hidden.
             visible: { true | false },

+            // In toolbar there are groups of controls.
+At the end of each group
+            // is placed an auto separator.
+            // Set which group to assign or create a new group with unique number.
+            groupIndex: { number },

             // Tags to use to wrap the selected text when this control is
             // triggered.
             tags: ['b', 'strong'],